Echis ocellatus: Description and behavior

 The maximum total length (body + tail) is 65 cm, possibly more, while the average total length is 30–50 cm.
 They are characterized by their bulging eyes and short snout, typical of species of the genus Echis.
-E. ocellatus is terrestrial, nocturnal and crespuscular, it usually goes out to hunt its preys at the first hours of the night, preys like small vertebrates, like mammals, birds, lizards and amphibians, it has already been reported hunting small invertebrates like centipedes and scorpions.
-It's a very aggressive viper, it forms its body lika a S and rubs itself making an alert sound with its scales.
+E. ocellatus is terrestrial, nocturnal and crepuscular: it usually goes out to hunt its prey at the first hours of the night, prey like small vertebrates, like mammals, birds, lizards and amphibians, it has already been reported to hunt small invertebrates like centipedes and scorpions.
+It's a very aggressive viper; it forms its body like a S and rubs itself making an alert sound with its scales.

 Range and habitat

 It is found in West Africa in Mali, Ivory Coast, Burkina Faso, Ghana, Togo, Benin, southern Niger, and Nigeria.
-Older records from Senegal and Guinea refer to Echis jogeri, and those from eastern Nigeria, Cameroon and southern Chad to Echis romani.
+Older records from Senegal, Guinea Bissau and Guinea refer to Echis jogeri, and those from eastern Nigeria, Cameroon and southern Chad to Echis romani.

 The type locality is described as "Haute Volta, Garango, 048 N, 033 W" (Burkina Faso).

-There are also reports of single specimens found in the Bangui in the Central African Republic, and in central Sudan.
+There are also reports of single specimens found in the Bangui in the Central African Republic and in central Sudan.
 It is rarely found north of the 15th parallel, after which E. leucogaster becomes more common.
 The geographic range of E. ocellatus extends to the coast via the Dahomey Gap.
 They are mainly found in savanna and occasionally in wooded areas.